-When holding cups out for runners, hold them by the top rim of the cup.
-It is much easier for runners to grab cups from the sides.
+When holding cups out for runners, hold them by the top rim, or from the bottom (with the cup sitting on top of your palm).
+Either of these methods makes it much easier for runners to grab the cup from the sides.

 Place Trash Bins Strategically

-If you have a say in the step up of the aid station, consider the flow of runners when placing trash bins.
+If you have a say in the setup of the aid station, consider the flow of runners when placing trash bins.

 If the trash is right next to the aid tables, you are encouraging people to stop and drink.
 This can cause congestion.
 Placing the trash a bit away from the tables will (hopefully) encourage runners to keep the flow of people moving.

 What about you?
 Any other tips you all have to smooth out the aid station experience?